YuntaoS/Food_Rating/README.md

 | High             | 4.62           |
 | Low              | 4.63           |

+We grouped the cleaned dataset by the `steps_bin` column, which classifies recipes as either "high" or "low" complexity based on their number of preparation steps.
+Then we calculated the average user rating for each group.

-We observe that **low-complexity recipes have a slightly higher average rating (4.63) than high-complexity ones (4.62)**.
-Although this 0.01 difference is small, it’s statistically measurable and offers insight into user behavior.
+From the table above, we see that **low-complexity recipes have a slightly higher average rating (4.63) than high-complexity ones (4.62)**.
+Although the difference is minimal, it suggests that users may marginally prefer simpler recipes, possibly because they are quicker to prepare and easier to follow.

-<iframe
-  src="assets/average-rating-by-step-complexity.html"
-  width="600"
-  height="500"
-  frameborder="0"
-></iframe>

-This may suggest that users **marginally prefer simpler recipes**, possibly because they are faster, easier to follow, and more accessible for casual cooking.

-However, this finding appears to contradict what we saw in the **boxplot below**, where **high-complexity recipes seem to have slightly higher median ratings**.

----

-### 📦 Complexity Level vs. Rating Distribution (Boxplot)

-This boxplot visualizes the full distribution of average ratings across complexity levels.
-While high-complexity recipes show a slightly higher median rating, they also exhibit a wider spread, indicating more variance in how users rate complex recipes.

-<iframe
-  src="assets/complexity-level-vs-rating-boxplot.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

 ---